walles/riff/README.md

 # TODO before first release
 * Test that we work as expected when "gem install"ed system-wide
+* Create a Rakefile that can install dependencies, build, run tests, package and optionally deploy as well.
 * Release version 0.0.0

 # TODO post first release
 * Think about highlighting whitespace errors like Git does
+* Think about how to visualize an added line break together with some indentation on the following line.
 * Think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely new lines.
 Think of a constant array getting one or more extra members.